paul-hammant/tbd/content/context/index.md

 (layers below it)

-Installation of your VCS technology is part of a foundational development infrastructure that includes developer workstations or laptops that a appropriate for build testing and running of the application of service being made.
+Installation of your VCS technology is part of a foundational development infrastructure that includes developer workstations or laptops that are appropriate for build testing and running of the application or service being made.
-Developers running the application only needs to be functionally viable.
-That doesn't have to match the performance of the expected production environment, and it is OK for that to be non-functionally different in other ways too.
+Developers running the application only need it to be functionally viable.
+It doesn't have to match the performance of the expected production environment, and it is OK for it to be non-functionally different in other ways too.

 In the modern DevOps era, this probably means Infrastructure as Code.